lucaspecina/arc_agi-series/chapter_00-intro.md

 - **No Generalization:** Systems without uncertainty, such as deterministic programs or algorithms with correctness proofs.

-- **Local Generalization (Robustness):** Ability to handle new inputs from a known distribution for a single task, like an image classifier recognizing new images after training.
+- **Local Generalization (Robustness):** Ability to handle new oiunts from a known distribution for a single task, like an image classifier recognizing new images after training.
+This is the classical Machine Learning paradigm.
+"Adaoptation to known unknowns".

-- **Broad Generalization (Flexibility):** Ability to handle a wide range of tasks and environments without human intervention, like a fully autonomous vehicle or a household robot passing Wozniak's coffee cup test.
+- **Broad Generalization (Flexibility):** Ability to handle a wide range of tasks and environments without human intervention, like a fully autonomous vehicle.
+The system could handle situations that couldn't be foreseen by the creators of the system.
+"Adaptation to unknown unknowns across a broad category of related tasks".

-- **Extreme Generalization:** Ability to handle entirely new tasks that share only abstract similarities with previously encountered situations, like human intelligence.
+- **Extreme Generalization:** Ability to handle entirely new tasks that share only abstract similarities with previously encountered situations, like human intelligence. ·Adaptation to unknown unknowns across an unknown range of tasks and domains".

-The term "**generality**" refers to human-centered extreme generalization—the capacity to generalize across the tasks and domains relevant to human experience.

 This spectrum reflects the hierarchical organization of human cognitive abilities, as described by theories of intelligence structure in cognitive psychology (e.g., CHC, g-VPR).